Common Issues & Problems

 We’ve addressed the bolt binding in the AR15/AR9/V308 info pages but we’ll address it here also.

-Our standard suggestion is to cut the upper receiver to allow for more rearward movement by the lever.
-This is a non-structural part of the upper and comes cut halfway through the thickness of the upper from the factory.
 If your bolt is still binding after the upper has been cut, you will need to lightly sand /grind/file the top of the lever.
 It shouldn’t need more than the thickness of a human hair or 2 removed from the entire top of the lever.

 We suggest using a piece of sandpaper (80-120) grit and while holding the lever upside down, rub it back and forth a few times.
 Depending on the grit and amount of pressure used you may need to repeat the process.
 If you opt to not cut the upper, you’ll need to remove more material from the lever.